Kemp, Brown, Murphy lead A's over Royals in 9-7 win - WHIZ News

 TRAINER’S ROOM

-Athletics: Prior to the game, manager Mark Kotsay said Chad Pinder was held out of the lineup due to a neck issue.
+Athletics: Kotsay said Chad Pinder was held out of the lineup due to a neck issue.

 UP NEXT